Arb-aya/JavascriptSnake/README.md

 -[https://realfavicongenerator.net](https://realfavicongenerator.net) Used to generate fav icons and code to use them.

+-[https://jshint.com/](https://jshint.com/) Used to check the JS code for errors.

 ## Testing

 Testing of the site was done manually and automatically throughout the development process.